Samuel Zane Batten

-Samuel Zane Batten (August 10, 1859–June 5, 1925) was a Baptist minister and educator.
+Samuel Zane Batten (August 10, 1859 – June 5, 1925) was an American Baptist minister and educator.

 Biography

 Batten graduated from Bucknell University in 1885, and served as a Baptist minister in Morristown, New Jersey, where he preached against alcohol consumption and gambling.
 He was an adamant proponent of democracy for its Christian appeal.
 In 1908, he established the Commission on Social Service of the American Baptist Association.
 In 1913, he joined the faculty of what would become the University of Pennsylvania School of Social Policy and Practice.

 He was a member of the Brotherhood of the Kingdom.